davi0kaipper/library_manager/README.md

 ## Effectively Using the App

-Access localhost:8000/ on you browser to use the application by logging in and creating the records as you see fit.
+Access localhost:8000/ on you browser to use the application by logging in and creating the records, first Categories and Authors, then Books.

 Enjoy :>